liberodark/pokemonsdk/# PSDK Plugin Manager.md

 The PSDK Plugin Manager install/remove plugins when one of the following criteria is met:
 - A `.psdkplug` file was added or removed.
 - The PSDK version changed (update)
-- The command `game --util=plugin load` was called.
+- The command `psdk --util=plugin load` was called.

 ## How to build a plugin?